port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 - `ScheduleExpression` - Make sure to set an interval that is longer than the time it takes for the exporter to execute;
 - `ScheduleState` - Set the schedule state to `ENABLED`.

+If you are using the Terrafom module, update the `schedule_state` and `schedule_expression` variables.

 :::info
 In order to determine lambda execution time, you can [view the logs](#view-the-logs), and search for the first and last log lines.